Khatia Dekanoidze: Chief of Ukrainian Police

-After the Saakashvili-led UNM became an opposition party, Khatia Dekanoidze distanced herself from national politics, working briefly for the Center for European Policy Analysis and an adviser to the U.S. Department of Justice's International Criminal Investigative Training Assistance Program.
+After the Saakashvili-led UNM became an opposition party, Dekanoidze distanced herself from national politics, working briefly for the Center for European Policy Analysis and an adviser to the U.S. Department of Justice's International Criminal Investigative Training Assistance Program.
 Between 2013 and 2014, she served as Dean of the private Caucasus University in Tbilisi.
 During the 2014 local elections, she was UNM's nominee for Mayor of the Qvareli Municipality, where she was defeated in a runoff against GD's Ilia Mzekalashvili with only 20% of the vote.

 Following the Euromaidan protests in Ukraine and Petro Poroshenko's election as President of Ukraine, she became one of Saakashvili's close protégées to join him as he took a leadership role in the new pro-Western government of Kyiv.
 In 2015, she was granted the Ukrainian citizenship just as Saakashvili was appointed Governor of the Odesa Oblast, formally at the request of Internal Affairs Minister Arsen Avakov, in whose cabinet she first served as an adviser.
-On November 4, 2015, she was appointed by President Poroshenko as the first Chief of the National Police of Ukraine, a position newly created as part of MIA reforms.
+On 4 November 2015, she was appointed by President Poroshenko as the first Chief of the National Police of Ukraine, a position newly created as part of MIA reforms.
 She took over Ukrainian law enforcement at a time when it had small public approval, crime was sharply rising, most police officers were without full equipment, and corruption remained strongly entrenched.
 In March 2016, she dismissed the head of the local police division of Vinnytsia after it was discovered he had been backing separatism in Eastern Ukraine.
 According to later reports by some Ukrainian media outlets, Oleksandr Tereschuk, the dismissed head of the police division of Kyiv, planned large-scale protests by police officers against her.

 Dekanoidze's main task was to reform the corrupt and inefficient law enforcement agency.
 Within four months, she had replaced 80% of senior management in Kyiv and up to 60% of regional police leaders by requiring a recertification training that most top brass failed.
 She appointed mainly new faces to replace them, like Andriy Kryshchenko (known for his role in the battle for Horlivka during the 2014 pro-Russian offensive in the Donbas) as head of the Police of Kyiv, and former Georgian MIA official Giorgi Lortkipanidze as head of the Police of Odesa.
 She launched an entirely new patrol police in 29 cities in the first half of 2016, a mobile police car program in Kyiv, a River Police Patrol on the Kyiv section of the Dnieper river, and enhanced patrol units in the capital in October 2016.
 She also launched a pilot program to send traffic violations to people instead of only relying on police stops.
 In July 2016, she declared having launched a war on crime and another one on corruption and through a new vetting process, fired more than 5,600 law enforcement officers (or about 6% of the total police force).
 During her term, public polls showed improvements in public trust towards the police.